Field: Educational retreat and recruiting for programmers

 The Recurse Center (RC) is a hub of tech activity and learning that offers community-driven retreats for programmers, along with an integrated recruitment agency with 100+ partner companies around the world.
 Their open workspace spans two floors in a loft-style building on Bridge Street, at the center of what the team describes as a “quintessential NYC neighborhood.”

-RC moved to Downtown Brooklyn from Soho last year, and proximity to public transit was a major factor in their decision.
+RC moved to Downtown Brooklyn from Soho in 2018, and proximity to public transit was a major factor in their decision.
 Multiple subway and bus lines ensure that staff, participants, and alumni can easily and reliably access the space, whether to attend daily sessions or to drop in for evening events.
 With more than a third of all NYC alumni living in Brooklyn, many community members are just a short walk away.

 Expanding the Pipeline